onekey-sec/unblob/docs/development.md

         return
 ```

-With everything set, all is needed to implement the `calculate_chunk` function:
+With everything set, all that is left is to implement the `calculate_chunk` function:

 ```python hl_lines="18-21"
 class MyformatHandler(StructHandler):